GunnarProject/my_code_projects/README.md

 * How to delete a branch: `git branch -d`
 * Push from local machine to github: `git push --set-upstream origin develop`
 * View the log history: `git log`

+## Testing

+### Unit Tests

+Use `pytest` package:
+* Create a test file starting with test_.
+* Define unit test functions that start with test_ inside the test file.
+* Enter pytest into your terminal in the directory of your test file and it detects these tests for you.